 Administrative leadership has banned its use in the sport because athletes typically do not disclose it and not everyone uses it, and if it were allowed in sports, many would use it but there would be some who did not want to use it for health concerns.

 Optimal Versus Abuse

-The health concerns are simple, there are those using optimal testosterone replacement and those who are abusing it.
+The health concerns are simple.
+There are those using optimal testosterone replacement and those who are abusing it.
 Remember all those professional wrestlers from the 1980s and 1990s, who are no longer with us?
 Who died young?
-They were using insane amounts steroids, far above optimal amounts.
+They were using insane amounts of steroids, far above optimal amounts.
 They paid the price when they hit their midlife.
-Another sour note, remember the bodybuilder Rich Piana?
+Another sour note -- remember the bodybuilder Rich Piana?
 He died in his mid-40s after admitting he abused steroids at astronomically high doses for 25 years and was willing to take the risk.